CM3110: Transport/Unit Operations I

 First exam: 15%; Second exam: 20%; Third exam: 20%; Fourth exam 20%; Final exam: 25%; Computer Project (Comsol): 5% Scale: 90-105 %A; 86-89 AB; 80-85 B; 76-79 BC; 70-75 C; 66-69 CD; 60-65 D; Less than 60% F

 Homeworks will be assigned regularly (see syllabus).
 The homeworks are designed to focus your attention on the types of calculations that will improve your comprehension of fluid mechanics and heat transfer.
 Answers to homeworks will be provided; solutions to homeworks will not be provided.
 You may work on homeworks with your classmates.
 You may ask for homework help from the TA or from the instructor or from anyone else.
+The TA will hold evening homework discussion sessions as scheduled on the syllabus.

 You are encouraged to work together in study groups to trade ideas on how to solve problems and to help to teach each other the subject.